+Other information

-Other information consists of the information included in the Group's 2017 annual report, other than the consolidated financial statements and our auditors' report thereon.
-Management is responsible for the other information in its annual report.
-The Group's 2017 annual report is expected to be made available to us after the date of this auditors' report.
+Management is responsible for the other information.
+The other information comprises the information included in the annual report but does not include the consolidated financial statements and our auditors' report thereon.
+The annual report is expected to be made available to us after the date of this auditors' report.